-- WVDED actively participates in the four CoCs across the state. - WVDED and WVARR websites - Ryan Brown Addiction Prevention and Recovery Fund State funds totaling \$750,000 were made available from the Ryan Brown Fund via competitive grant application process for recovery housing upgrades, repairs, and renovations to assist in the compliance with WVARR standards. - Substance Abuse and Mental Health Services Administration State Opioid Response (SOR) Grant Federal funds 5 were made available from the SOR grant for support of recovery housing boarding costs for individuals unable to meet recovery housing costs. - The WV Alliance of Recovery Residences is currently contracted by the West Virginia Department of Human Services to administer a certification process for the state's recovery residence, at \$373,191 per year.
+- Substance Abuse and Mental Health Services Administration State Opioid Response (SOR) Grant Federal funds were made available from the SOR grant for support of recovery housing boarding costs for individuals unable to meet recovery housing costs. - The WV Alliance of Recovery Residences is currently contracted by the West Virginia Department of Human Services to administer a certification process for the state's recovery residence, at \$373,191 per year.
 WVAAR has been the designated certification agency since 2018. - Most recovery residences in West Virginia are fully sustained by program fees charged to the residents, which vary depending on the program, level of care, and services provided, averaging around \$477 per month, with 16 programs also requiring a deposit at move-in.
 Approximately 30% of West Virginia's recovery residences receive funding from the state, via grants from the WV Bureau of Behavioral Health or the WV Department of Homeland Security Justice & Community Services.
 Less than 10% receive funding from federal agencies, like the Substance Use Mental Health Services Administration (SAMHSA).
 Many receive grants from foundations and donations from private donors.
-Most residences estimate their cost per days per person averages between \$30 and \$46.
-Recovery Point WV is the only program in the state that provides recovery housing services to residents at their five Level 3 facilities at no cost, except for using their EBT/SNAP benefits towards food costs.
-Their step-down housing (Level 2 and Level 1) does require payment..
-However, their daily costs per person with 4 residences allow people to come for free for a period ranging from 30-90 days.
+Most residences estimate their cost per day per person averages between \$30 and \$46. - Recovery Point WV is the only program in the state that provides recovery housing services to residents at their five Level 3 facilities at no cost, except for using their EBT/SNAP benefits towards food costs.
+Their step-down housing (Level 2 and Level 1) does require payment, however, their daily costs per person with 4 residences allow people to come for free for a period ranging from 30-90 days.